darigovresearch/Coronavirus-Flashcards/CONTRIBUTING.md

 The first card of the main deck contains an introductory card.
 It is very important as if it is not visible the user will not know where they can find updates, corrections and improvements to the flashcards.

 Please work from the first to the last section for consistency when translating into a new language as it also means that some can learn using your translation before having all the sections.
-However translating the Glossary of terms, Flashcard FAQs & Corona Virus FAQs would probably provide the most help from the start.
+However translating the Glossary of terms, Flashcard FAQs & Coronavirus FAQs would probably provide the most help from the start.

 ## Steps for submitting a new translation
 The general process for porting existing translations to make a new language is the following: